jemin6780-afk/Bio-Process-Digital-Twin-Quality-Control-Engine/README.md

 ## 👤 About

-Built by **Jemin Lee** as part of a self-directed preparation for the MSc Computational Bioengineering programme at **Imperial College London**.
+Built by **Jemin Lee** as part of a self-directed preparation for the MSc Biomaterials and Tissue Engineering programme at **University College London**.

 The project is motivated by a core belief: _the missing piece in biopharmaceutical MSAT is not more data — it is the computational infrastructure to make that data actionable in real time._